kamilkhanlab/convex-ode-subgradients/README.md

 (Discontinuous jumps in Scott-Barton's formulation are neglected in this description, though we argue that these cannot occur when the considered subdomain is sufficiently small.)
 The GMB and OB relaxation methods construct different right-hand-side (RHS) functions $(\mathbf{u},\mathbf{o})$ for use in the ODEs above.

-This repository illustrates our new approaches for computing subgradients for the GMB and OB relaxations.
-The subgradients are useful for solving the bounding problems constructed from ODE relaxations in a branch-and-bound procedure.
-This repository contains Julia code for all numerical examples in our accompanying manuscript:

- > Y. Song and K.A.
-Khan, Computing subgradients of convex relaxations for solutions of parametric ordinary differential equations, under review.

-This implementation was developed by Yingkai Song in Julia.
-This repository is tied to the accompanying article, and will not be updated except for bug fixes.
-If you make use of this code, please cite our article as above.

-This work was supported by the McMaster Advanced Control Consortium (MACC), and by the Natural Sciences and Engineering Research Council of Canada (NSERC) under Grant RGPIN-2017-05944.

 ## Dependencies